johnnovak/easywave/README.md

 ww.writeListChunk()
 ```

-Finally, the `endFile()` method must be called that will updates the master
+Finally, the `endFile()` method must be called that will update the master
 RIFF chunk with the correct chunk size and close the file:

 ```nimrod